zivv/conf/README.md

     install trash-cli
       pip3 install trash-cli

-    if in OSX, read z_mac.sh_local to set up.
+    if in OSX, read Mac.sh_platform to set up.

     if using zsh, read .zsh_local to set up. if using bash in Linux: